Rancho San Lorenzo (Castro): History

-Castro's grant was patented in 1865.
 Soon after, Castro began to sell off his land to pay debts.
 The last of his holding was sold in a sheriff's sale in 1864 to Faxon Atherton.
 Atherton in turn began selling off his portion in smaller parcels.

 Rancho San Lorenzo (Sota)

 Guillermo and Maria Louisa Peralta Castro owned Rancho San Lorenzo Alta.
 Francisco and Barbara Soto owned an adjacent rancho called Rancho San Lorenzo Baja - sometimes called San Lorenzito, or Little San Lorenzo.
 Barbara Soto was Guillermo Castro's sister.
 Soto's grant was patented at 6686 acre in 1877.